QEDK/configparser-rs/README.md

   - Comment customization is here! (**note:** defaults are now changed to `#` and `;`)
   - Fixed some docs
   - Make more docs pass tests
+- 0.9.1
+  - Hotfix to change getters to return `Ok(None)` instead of failing parsing for `None` values

 ### Future plans